 Sunset at Pre Rup

 Sunset at Pre Rup also offers a nice view.
-It will also be quite crowded, but there is not a limit on the number of visitors.
-You’ll mainly be watching the sun set over the surrounding jungle as there are no other temples in sight.
+It will also be quite crowded, but there is no limit on the number of visitors.
+You’ll mainly be watching the sunset over the surrounding jungle as there are no other temples in sight.